 Determination of planning applications

-Our Planning service is still determining planning applications during the coronavirus pandemic.
-We have a robust system to determine applications remotely.
+Yes, the Planning service have a robust system to determine applications remotely.
 We have the technology to be able to do this.
 We have changed some of our working practices around site notices and site visits.

 If there is a particular application you want to keep updated on, just simply select to “follow” the application.